aldrin112602/J3-JS/README.md

 # J3.JS - “ Less code, do More! 😎 ”
-### J3.JS library
--JavaScript library designed to simplify web development projects:  Easy to learn and easy to use.
+JavaScript library designed to simplify web development projects:  Easy to learn and easy to use.
 Designed for fast application development.
 Designed for all devices: PC, Tablet, and Mobile, Free to use and No licenses.
 ### What Can J3.JS Do?
 Below is a list of the some of the things J3.JS can do:
+- Hide HTML elements
+- Show HTML elements
+- Toggle Show/hide HTML elements
+- Add class name/s to HTML elements
+- Remove class name/s of HTML elements
+- Toggle class name (add/remove) of HTML elements
+- Add styles property to HTML elements
+- Filter HTML elements
+- Sort HTML elements (A - Z)
+- Make image slide show
+- Display object properties/values to HTML elements using a placeholder `{ property_name }`
+-

 ### Complete J3.JS API Reference
 - `j3.hide(selector, callback)` - Hides HTML elements